 Publix Super Markets, Inc.

-Publix has limited quantities of the COVID-19 vaccine.
+Publix has continued to provide limited quantities of the COVID-19 vaccine.
+However, they have expanded their reach across different states.
 Publix offers the COVID-19 vaccine in the following states:

 - South Carolina